Showing 1–12 of 22 results

 This tour takes us to the ancient end of the world … the Finis Terrae, a coast that offers landscapes as beautiful as unique … where we can taste the best seafood and fish

-This was the preferred route by the pilgrims of northern Europe faster, more comfortable and less dangerous.
-Got its climax on the XIV and XV centuries and most of its users were from England hence the name.
-They arrived by sea to one of the Galician ports and then on foot to Santiago.
+This was the route preferred by the pilgrims of the Northern Europe .Faster, more comfortable and less dangerous.
+Very popular around XIV and XV centuries, the most of the pilgrims were from England so that the name.

 Older tan the french route ,it was the route used by the former pilgrims,not the easiest but with amazing landscapes, when the christians started to push the moors to the south Little by Little was abandoned.